 This purpose resonates with the historical objectives of the institution.
 The University was incorporated by the Parliament of New South Wales on 1 October 1850, making it the first university to be established in Australia.

-We can also make a strong claim to be the first university in the world to admit students purely on the basis of academic merit, and we were among the first universities in Australia to admit women students in the 1880s.
+As a leader in tertiary education we have been challenging traditions for more than 160 years.
+We can make a strong claim to be the first university in the world to admit students purely on the basis of academic merit, and we were one of the first universities in the world to open our doors to women on the same basis as men.

 Under the University of Sydney Act 1989 (as amended), the University’s principal functions include:

-- the provision of facilities for education and research of university standard
+- provision of facilities for education and research of university standard

-- the encouragement of the dissemination, advancement, development and application of knowledge informed by free enquiry
+- encouragement of the dissemination, advancement, development and application of knowledge informed by free enquiry

-- the provision of teaching and learning that engage with advanced knowledge and enquiry.
+- provision of teaching and learning that engage with advanced knowledge and enquiry.

 The Senate is the governing authority of the University of Sydney and has the functions conferred or imposed on it by or under the University of Sydney Act 1989 (as amended).